copleykj/socialize-friendships/README.md

 });
 ```

-**friends** - Get friends for the user.
+**friends(limit, skip)** - Get friends for the user.
 Returns a Mongo.Cursor which yields Friend instances

 ```html
 {{#each currentUser.friends}}